How Bookmakers Make Money

 The Art of Balancing the Book & Market Efficiency

-If a bookmaker notices heavy betting pouring in on Team A, they will shorten the odds on Team A (e.g., from 1.90 down to 1.85 or 1.80) to discourage further bets on that outcome.
-Simultaneously, they will lengthen the odds on the Draw (e.g., from 3.10 up to 3.20) and Team B (e.g., from 4.50 up to 4.75) to attract wagers to the other side, thereby balancing potential payouts and locking in their margin.
+If heavy money comes in on Team A, they'll shorten the odds on Team A (e.g., 1.90 down to 1.80) to discourage further bets, while lengthening the odds on the Draw and Team B to attract action on the other side.

 Other risk management techniques include: